SovereignCloudStack/k8s-cluster-api-provider/README.md

 * The directory ``~/k8s-cluster-api-provider/`` contains a checked out git tree from the SCS project.
 It can be updated (``git pull``) to receive the latest fixes and improvements.
-This way, most incremental updates do not need the recreation of the management node (and thus also not the recreation of your managed workload clusters), but can be applied with calling `create_cluster.sh` again to the workload clusters.
+This way, most incremental updates do not need the recreation of the management server (and thus also not the recreation of your managed workload clusters), but can be applied with calling `create_cluster.sh` again to the workload clusters.
 * The installaton of the openstack integration, cinder CSI, metrics server and